NoMeCompila/NoMeCompila/README.md

 - Pharmaceutical Distributor: Python Backend Developer, JUFEC SA (Internship)
 - Marketing and Entertainment: Test Automation Engineer, The Walt Disney Company (as a Glober)
-- Banking: Test Automation Engineer (as a Glober the client is confidential)
+- Banking: Test Automation Engineer at BCP (as a Glober)

 <hr>